-Investments in equity securities with readily determinable fair values and all debt securities are stated at fair value.
+Investments in equity and debt securities are stated at fair value.
 Fair value is determined based on quoted market prices and/or other inputs, as described in "Fair Value" below.
 Unrealized gains or losses on investments resulting from market fluctuations are recorded in the Statement of Activities and Changes in Net Assets in the period that such fluctuations occur or upon the reversal of unrealized gains or losses at the time an investment is realized.
 Realized and unrealized gains or losses on investments are determined by comparison of specific costs of acquisition to proceeds at the time of disposal, or market values at the last day of the fiscal year, respectively, and include the effects of currency translation with respect to transactions and holdings of foreign securities.